pivotal/docs-tas-adapter/install.md

       -extensions SAN -config <(cat /etc/ssl/openssl.cnf <(printf "[ SAN ]\nsubjectAltName='DNS:API-FQDN'")) \
      -days 365
     ```

+1. Generate a self-signed TLS certificate for ingress to applications deployed with the Application Service Adapter.

+    If you are using `openssl`, or `libressl v3.1.0` or later:

+    ```bash
+    openssl req -x509 -newkey rsa:4096 \
+      -keyout tls.key -out tls.crt \
+      -nodes -subj '/CN=*.APP-DOMAIN' \
+      -addext "subjectAltName = DNS:*.APP-DOMAIN" \
+      -days 365
+    ```
+    where `APP-DOMAIN` is the base domain name that you want to use to access applications.
+Your application name will be automatically prefixed to this domain.

+    > **Note**: The TLS certificate for application ingress needs to be a wildcard certificate.

+    If you are using a version of `libressl` older than v3.1.0 (the default on macOS):

+    ```bash
+    openssl req -x509 -newkey rsa:4096 \
+      -keyout tls.key -out tls.crt \
+      -nodes -subj '/CN=*.APP-DOMAIN' \
+      -extensions SAN -config <(cat /etc/ssl/openssl.cnf <(printf "[ SAN ]\nsubjectAltName='DNS:*.APP-DOMAIN'")) \
+     -days 365
+    ```

 1. Create a `tas-adapter-values.yml` file with the desired installation settings, following the schema specified for the package.

    The following values are required: